Yesterday I identified the problem:

 ***BECOME A PATRON***

 Do you like the content here or in my Tiny Letter?
 Then I’d like to invite you to join my Patreon community.
 What is Patreon?
-It’s a way for you, the reader, to become a patron, a person supporting the arts (my art to be precise), and receive EXCLUSIVE CONTENT in return.
-What kind of content?
+It’s a way for you, the reader, to become a patron, a person supporting the arts (my art to be precise), and receive behind the scenes content in return.
 Visit my Patreon page for more information.
 And, if you enjoy this website and haven’t yet signed up for the bi-monthly Tiny Letter newsletter, feel free to sign up below.

 Want to receive my updates in your inbox?
 Click here.
 Also, follow along on Twitter and Facebook.